ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 ## Default Context Menu

-One drawback of using the ag-Grid context menu is that you may want to show the browsers context menu when debugging, for example in order to access your browsers dev tools.
+One drawback of using the AG Grid context menu is that you may want to show the browsers context menu when debugging, for example in order to access your browsers dev tools.
 If you want the grid to do nothing (and hence allow the browser to display its context menu) then hold down the ctrl key while clicking for the context menu.

 Holding down ctrl & context menu bypasses the grids context menu.
 If you do want the grids context menu, even when ctrl is pressed, then set `allowContextMenuWithControlKey=true`.